-COMPUTER USE POLICY / MEDIA RELEASE FORM
+COMPUTER USE POLICY

 At École secondaire Kelvin High School, we provide students with the necessary tools to develop appropriate technological skills, including access to the Internet.
-An Application Permissions form is attached to each new student application which must be signed by students and parents prior to the student gaining access to the Internet.
+This policy is contained in each new student application which must be signed by students and parents prior to the student gaining access to the Internet.